Akatsuki777/plexPiece/README.md

 ## Important Files
 The following files in the folder are critical for the operation of this script:

-- `One Pace Episode Guide - Meta.csv`
+- `One Pace Episode Guide - Meta.csv`: Contains the Episode details from official One Pace release.
-- `One Pace Episode Guide - Season Sheet.csv`
+- `One Pace Episode Guide - Season Sheet.csv`: Contains the Season details from official One Pace release.
-- `onePieceMetaData.json`
+- `onePieceMetaData.json`: This is the collection of all episodes, their title, summary and release dates.
-- `onePieceSeasonData.json`
+- `onePieceSeasonData.json`: This contains the season titles and summaries

 ---